TheSonOfThomp/AdamThompson/src/data/portfolio/chameleon.md

-[^live-music]:
-Live music workers means, for example: stagehands, producers, and directors, not performers themselves
+[^1]: Live music workers means, for example: stagehands, producers, and directors, not performers themselves